Best Bird Feeder of 2021

 The Woodlink Going Green Platform is another highly durable option.
 The edges of the platform are made of thick, recycled plastic that seems unlikely to crack through anytime soon.
 The bottom mesh is powder-coated metal that will resist rusting.
 What seems most durable about it, though, is its simplicity.
 There isn't much there to break.

 The two Squirrel Buster options should both resist squirrel attacks.
 Brome claims that the plastic elements are UV stabilized, and the metal is chew and rustproof.
-The Droll Yankees feeder ports and lid are all metal to prevent squirrels from damaging them, and it has a warranty against squirrel damage.
+The Droll Yankees feeder ports and lid are all metal to prevent squirrels from damaging them.
 The Perky-Pet Thistle feeder is made of powder treated metal, which should hold up for a while.
 The top ring rusted and snapped during our testing period, though.
 It's still functional, but it may indicate a shorter lifespan for this feeder.

 The Perky-Pet Copper feeder's metal elements should help it last longer than the all-plastic Twinkle Star option since a metal roof shades its plastic tube.
 We also expect the glass and metal Perky-Pet Antique hummingbird feeder to outlast Juegoal's plastic option.